 When I use all WW flour, my bread or cookies turn out much drier and dense.
 Do you use less or add more liquid?
 I you add more liquid, what kind?
 Also, I have started to use almond flour.
 When I use this, my baked goods turn out runny.
 They taste great, just look bad!
 Any thoughts on how to substitute that?

 Instead of using whole wheat flour, use whole wheat PASTRY flour.
 That is the key.
 You can use it 1:1 and it works beautifully.
 It’s much lighter and not as heavy as regular whole wheat—that’s important!

 Got a question for the Dinner Diva?
 Send them this a-ways!
-Dinner Diva at Saving Dinner dot com.
-You know the drill; put the email address altogether, use symbols and your email will be sent!
+Support at Saving Dinner dot com.
+You know the drill; put the email address all together, use symbols, and your email will be sent!
 Looking forward to chatting with you!

 PS–You can receive delicious menus (complete with shopping lists!) delivered right to your email inbox by subscribing to Dinner Answers today!